jitendramarndi/zoo-animals/Answers.md

 **Bad use:**

 Suppose the requirement is that we want to restrict the child class from overriding some methods of parent class.
-We cannot achieve this because of the runtime polymorphism capability available in Object-oriented programming (although we could use the “final” keyword to satisfy our requirement here).
-So, polymorphism is not helpful here.
+We cannot achieve this because of the runtime polymorphism capability available in Object-oriented programming.
+So, this is an example where polymorphism is used incorrectly.
+The below example needs to use the 'final' keyword to prevent subclasses from overriding the implementation of method1().

 ```java
 class A {